probmods/probmods2/chapters/14-bayesian-data-analysis.md

 We see that the intercept $$\beta_0$$ is around 0, which we might expect given that our data is normalized.
 The slope weight $$\beta_1$$ is around 0.35, with relatively low variance around that.
 The fact that it's very unlikely for $$\beta_1$$ to be 0 suggests that there is an effect of the number of times the actor has won in Tug of War on participants' judgments of the relative strength of that actor, as we might hope.
+$$\sigma$$ is almost around 0.5, which seems a little bit high given that the full range of the response ratings is 4 (-2 to +2).

 ### Model criticism with posterior prediction

 We can now critique the model by asking how well it would generate our data.
 To do this, we look at the posterior predictive distribution.
+There are 20 different experimental conditions (wins vs. loss, singles vs. doubles, and 4 - 6 different kinds of tournaments).
+We want to examine our predictions for each of these conditions separately, so we rewrite the model slightly by mapping over each condition variable separately.

 ~~~~
 var merge = function(m, d){